Aheartw1thR/PDF-Graph-Plotting/README.md

-# 2023 Year QUB Graduation Project PDF-Graph-Plotting
+# 2023 Year Graduation Project PDF-Graph-Plotting
   A PDF file can be a plain text file and its specification is publicly available.
 Commands are available to write text or graphics to different positions on a page.
 The purpose of this project is to demonstrate the creation of a PDF file by plotting some basic graphs (as done by for example